azsk/DevOpsKit-docs/00b-Getting-Started/GettingStarted_PowerShellTipsAzSK.md

 all the other settings, variables, etc. that have been established in the current context.

 Using 'Run Script' has many advantages.
 For instance:
-- you can start with an old script that you have (by opening a saved file) and run just that one line that you need (for example to initialize some large object or to output a JSON object to a CSV file)
+- you can start with an old script that you have (by opening a saved file) and run just one line that you need (for example to initialize some large object or to output a JSON object to a CSV file)
 - for single line situations, you don't even have to select the entire line.
 Just keep the cursor *anywhere* on the line and press 'F8'
 - you can have many related small snippets of script in a single large script file with the comfort that you can run a subset of those as you please